mar-tina/shadow-render/README.md

 That is the entirety of a counter app example .
 You can look through the source file for a better understanding of the toolkit.
 Currently standing at 180 lines of code.

+### Running the app

+For testing purposes you can use VS Code live server to run the app or set up the application with webpack.

 ### Contributing

 Things to note: